 Personally, I'm happy I quit Farmville.
 The family and I actually planted a real farm this last weekend.
 Well, we built and installed three above-ground gardens.
 It was a lot of work and a great family activity.
 I will share more on my real-world farming adventure soon.
 Until then... have fun in the digital space, but stay well grounded in the real world.

 Brands like VW and Bud Light are savvy to this.
 They are integrating and leveraging the power of Facebook into their marketing.
 Notice how they use custom tabs on their pages to present fully controlled messaging.
 Importantly, brands can leverage the data power of FBML within this controlled presence.
+Try the VW "Analyze Me" tool and you might be shocked at what it immediately knows about you.

 While these pages aren't replacing their brand.com sites, they are at the forefront in connecting with consumers online; and serve as an important touch point and traffic driver.
 If your brand targets consumers and isn't doing this kind of social media marketing, you should be considering it now.